a14n/build_system.dart/README.md

 ## Usage

 First activate the package with `pub global activate build_system`.
-Now you just need to launch `pub global run build_system:start` and the `build.dart` file will be called at every file creation/modification/deletion.
+Now you just need to launch `pub global run build_system` and the `build.dart` file will be called at every file creation/modification/deletion.

 ## License ##
 Apache 2.0